 About the Department

-The department offers preliminary and advanced teaching credentials and a Master of Arts in Education with an Option in Elementary Education.
+The department offers preliminary and advanced teaching credentials and a Master of Arts in Elementary Education.

 - Traditional Program